Damru (film): Production

 Filming of Damru was done mostly in the village of Chaubepur in Varanasi district, Uttar Pradesh, with some scenes shot in China Creak and Vrindavan Studio (Malad) in Mumbai.

 The script of "Damru" has been written and music was composed by Rajnish Mishra while cinematography is by Surya Mishra.
 Kanu Mukharjee have choreographed the dance numbers.
 Heera Lal Yadav has directed the action and stunts in the film.
 Art direction done by Mahesh Shirke.
 Sound design and effect done by Kailash Singh while background music scored by Chandrashekhar.
 Komal Verma is editor and trailer and promos edited by Umesh Mishra.
 VFX done by Amar Das (AD Studio).
 Costume and publicity designer are Neetu and Narsu Bahera (Shakti Art) respectively.

 Release

 The film was originally scheduled to release on 6 April 2018 but film has been postponed.
-The film was release in theatres on 13 April 2018.
+The film was released in theatres on 13 April 2018.
 Technical issues have been cited for the delay.